Absolute frequencies of H13C14N hydrogen cyanide transitions in 1,5 {\mu}m region with saturated spectroscopy and sub-kHz scanning laser: Aims and challenges

-We identified two likely reasons why any complex investigation did not take place: higher pump intensity with lower pressures are needed to observe the Lamb dips (compared, e.g., to the acetylene), posing stronger requirements on the laser source, which excludes a majority of available laser sources.
-Next, we found it challenging to maintain the HCN in stable conditions (in terms of pressure and observed line profile intensity) over a prolonged period when the HCN pressure is kept low ($\approx$ several Pa).
-We attributed this effect partially to extensive adsorption and desorption of HCN molecules to a gas cell walls, while we assume other effects are still present.
+We identified a likely reason why any complex investigation did not occur: we found it challenging to maintain the HCN in stable conditions (in terms of pressure and observed line profile intensity) over a prolonged period when the HCN pressure is kept low ($\approx$ several Pa).
+We attributed this effect partially to extensive adsorption and desorption of HCN molecules to gas cell walls, while we assume other effects are still present.